 Suitable for: couples, honeymooners, families

-• Golf Course — co-owner Ernie Els designed the 18-hole course himself, incorporating challenging aspects of the natural terrain into each facet of the greens and fairways.
+- Golf Course: co-owner Ernie Els designed the 18-hole course himself, incorporating challenging aspects of the natural terrain into each facet of the greens and fairways.
 Guests can golf the par-72 or practice their skills at the driving range.
-There’s also a clubhouse, putting green and movie theater.
+There’s also a clubhouse, putting green, and a movie theater.

-Use of stand-up paddleboards, kayaks and peddle boats is available to guests.
-Concierge services covering all aspects of a guest’s stay are also complimentary.
+Use of stand-up paddleboards, kayaks, and pedal boats are available to guests.
+While concierge services covering all aspects of a guest’s stay are also complimentary.

 At just seven miles from the airport, the Albany The Bahamas offers a convenient location for guests.
 The concierge can arrange all airport transfers when booking.
 Visitors can also rent a car at the airport for the 20-minute journey to the resort.
 Exiting the airport, visitors will turn left onto Windsor Field Road.
 At the third roundabout, take the exit for Western Road.
 Stay on Western Road for two miles before taking a left onto South Ocean Road.
 After two miles, make a left onto Lewis Road.
 The resort is located at the end of the road.

 There are 71 slips available for yachts for those who plan to arrive by sea.
 The Concierge can assist with all arrangements.

 Main Attractions Around Albany The Bahamas